 Outside of couples, Shannon is experienced with anxiety disorders, as well as improving self-esteem and executive functioning due to ADHD.
 She is passionate about helping individuals dealing with relational problems of all kinds, including setting boundaries and estrangement.
 She also enjoys working with clients as they explore aspects of their sexuality and gender expression.

-Shannon sees clients ages 14+ in-person in our Rittenhouse Square office as well as virtually.
+Shannon sees adults in our Rittenhouse Square office as well as virtually.
 She offers evening and weekends appointments as well.

 Contracting Senior Therapist